Blog

 Putting off hip replacement surgery can lead to several problems.
 Delay often results in further joint damage, making surgery more complicated and recovery longer.
 Common risks of waiting include muscle loss, worsening pain, and longer periods of immobility — all of which can impact your overall well-being and independence.

 Research also shows that “a worse preoperative condition is associated with a poorer surgical outcome” (Günther et al., 2021).
 Early surgery tends to lead to better recovery and improved function.
-This is especially true for trauma patients, such as those with hip fractures or certain cancer-related bone conditions, where timely surgery and specific techniques like bone cement implants offer clear benefits.
+This is especially true for patients with hip fractures or other complex conditions where timely surgery is important.

 It’s also useful to understand revision surgery trends.
 Recent UK data reveals, “The most frequent reasons for revision hip replacement between 2006 and 2019 were loosening or bone wear (27.8%), unexplained pain (15.1%) and instability or dislocation (14.7%)” (Sabah et al., 2023).
 This highlights the importance of timely and appropriate initial treatment to minimise future procedures.